-~Roses at the bottom of a glass jar (on Day I)~
+~more roses at the bottom of a glass jar~

 ~~~~~